danillo19/cordova-plugin-onestore/README.md

 cordova plugin add cordova-plugin-onestore
 ```

 You need manually replace the PUBLIC_KEY in `src/android/Hello.java` with your application's public key.
-(PR is welcome!)
+(PR is welcome if you know the other way!)

 ## Usage